Construction Cost Estimation Background and Purpose

 A good cost estimate prevents the builder from losing money and helps the customer avoid overpaying.
 It’s a core component of earned value management, a project management technique that tracks a project’s performance against the total time and cost estimate.

-A good starting point is this construction estimator template and timeline.
+A good starting point is this construction estimator template.

 Creating a construction cost estimate is good practice for anyone who cares about how much their project will cost.
 You routinely do cost estimates for all kinds of construction projects, from building new structures to remodeling.